-“AML compliance is an area where talent from overseas is still being considered, given that vacancies outweigh the current supply of talent based locally,” says Jack Leung, a senior manager, banking, at recruitment firm Hays in Hong Kong.
+“AML compliance is an area where talent from overseas is still being considered, given that vacancies outweigh the current supply of talent based locally,” says Jack Leung, business director at recruitment firm Hays in Hong Kong.
 “However, only the large international banks are typically open to this, with many regional banks choosing to hire locally.
 And in general it’s mostly internal transfers within the same bank.”

-“Because Hong Kong is mostly an equities market, it’s especially difficult to find strong locally-based market risk candidates who are focused on rates, credit, or fixed-income currencies and commodities products,” says Rouella Landicho, manager, risk, legal and compliance, at recruiters Morgan McKinley in Hong Kong.
+“Because Hong Kong is mostly an equities market, it’s especially difficult to find strong locally-based market risk candidates who are focused on rates, credit, or fixed-income currencies and commodities products,” says Rouella Landicho, senior manaager at recruiters Randstad in Hong Kong.
 Foreign candidates will need “strong technical knowledge of products, and commercial and communication skills to deal with traders”, she adds.

 There’s been a skill shortage of internal auditors in Hong Kong since the financial crisis and it’s showing no signs of abating.
 Banks are most open to overseas-based job seekers at middle-management level (AVPs and VPs), says John Mullally, director of financial services at recruitment agency Robert Walters in Hong Kong.
 People who’ve already worked at large global banks are particularly in demand – Big Four auditors attempting a move into banking aren’t.

 Private banks don’t just hire their relationship mangers from Hong Kong and mainland China, they also recruit (in lesser numbers) from markets such a Taiwan, India, Japan and the Philippines when they want to staff off-shore desks covering these countries.
-“This allows banks to bring in new clients from these geographies more quickly – local candidates would need to invest additional time to research the new market and develop the right relationships,” says Maggie Li, associate director, banking and financial services, at recruiters Randstad in Hong Kong.
+“This allows banks to bring in new clients from these geographies more quickly – local candidates would need to invest additional time to research the new market and develop the right relationships,” says Maggie Li, director of banking at recruiters Executive Access in Hong Kong.